wastono/varrefvals/README.md

 6. Dot operator for *object* (instance, special variable (`this`, `self`, `static`, `parent`), and class name) needs to be without space next to the property or method name. *Object* can be separated from dot operator on the next line of statement.
 7. Accessing *object*, property, or method name within variable should not be used.
 Please use `{ expression }` instead.

+And of course you need PHP installation to use Varrefvals.

 ## Aliases

 | No. | Varrefvals code | PHP code |